otto-de/leinsync/README.md

 ## Usage

-put `:sync ["namespace.to.be.sync.1" "namespace.to.be.sync.2"]` in your project.clj.
+put `:ns-sync ["namespace.to.be.sync.1" "namespace.to.be.sync.2"]` in your project.clj.

 In order to synchronize namespaces between projects, run in the current source project:

     $ cd big-repository/project1
     $ lein sync "project2,project3,project4"

-alternatively, you can define the namespaces explicitly:
+Alternatively, you can define the namespaces explicitly:

     $ lein sync "project2,project3,project4" "namespace.to.be.sync.1,namespace.to.be.sync.2"